Marketing vs Branding: Which One Grows Your Business?

 There’s a psychological principle called the “mere exposure effect” – people tend to develop preferences for things simply because they’re familiar with them.

 Brand recognition leverages this principle.
-It represents how easily consumers can identify your brand based on visual cues, messaging, or experiences.
+It reflects how easily consumers can identify your brand through visual cues, messaging, or experiences.

 Strong brand recognition creates numerous advantages:

-Building recognition requires consistent presentation of brand elements across all touchpoints and sufficient frequency of exposure to your target audience.
+Building recognition requires consistent presentation of brand elements across all touchpoints and sufficient exposure frequency to your target audience.

 How quickly you recognise the Nike swoosh or McDonald’s golden arches.
 That instant recognition didn’t happen overnight – it resulted from decades of consistent brand presentation.